 Fertility Preservation for People with Cancer

 Doctors at the NYU Langone Fertility Center are experts in preserving the fertility of people who have complex medical conditions, including cancer.
+Our reproductive specialists work closely with gynecologic oncologists at NYU Langone’s Perlmutter Cancer Center to offer fertility-preserving treatment.

 Our doctors have frozen eggs for more than 250 people who have been found to have cancer.
 To date, in the individuals who have thawed their eggs, six babies have been born.
 This represents one of the largest single-center live birth reports for cancer survivors worldwide.
 Like those without cancer, individuals with cancer most often freeze unfertilized eggs.
 They can also freeze embryos or a combination of eggs and embryos for use later.